Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Live online yoga classes with Zoom

 Zoom Video Communications is a remote conferencing services company headquartered in San Jose, California.
-It provides remote conferencing services that combines video conferencing, online meetings, chat, and mobile collaboration
+It offers services that combine video conferencing, online meetings, chat, and mobile collaboration.

 Zoom start your first meet create your meeting url and invite participants

-First you need to Sign in to the Zoom web portal as an administrator with the privilege to edit account settings.
+First, you must sign in to the Zoom web portal as an administrator with the privilege of editing account settings.
 Click Account Management > Account Settings.
-Toggle the Allow live streaming the meetings under In Meeting (Advanced), and enable Facebook.
+Toggle the Allow live streaming of meetings under In Meeting (Advanced) and enable Facebook.

-Click here to know more about Zoom and how to use it as live stream.
+Click here to learn more about Zoom and how to use it as a live stream.

 Zoom vs Skype vs YouTube Live vs Facebook Live